-The human and social aspects of videotex penetration are also important.
-Videotex as known is conceived to be the mass utility tool of the information-oriented society of the future.
+society of the future.
 This, at least in the most developed countries, is expected to happen before long.
-One of the basic aims is to provide every household and business unit -- not yet computerized -- with a videotex terminal linked to a videotex network to enable the mass application of computers and computing at low cost.
-Through this technology everybody - housewife, student, farmer, cook, or city dweller -- is expected to be able to use his or her own terminal and make most use of it.
+One of the basic aims is to provide every household and business unit - not yet computerized with a videotex terminal linked to a videotex network to enable the mass application of computers and computing at low cost.
+Through this technology everybody - housewife, student, farmer, cook or city dweller - is expected to be able to use his or her own terminal.
 There are major problems in user acceptance, education, and training even for the traditional computer and telecommunications systems which are primarily used in the business world.
 However, the magnitude of training and educational problems in widespread home computing systems is at present unknown.
-If we did assume that videotex technology had full market penetration from the technical point of view tomorrow, how many people would be able to use it within a reasonably short time?
+If we did assume that videotex techology had full market penetration from the technical point of view tomorrow, how many people would be able to use it within a reasonably short time?
 Also, what would the absorption capacity of the people of a given country be, assuming appropriate training facilities both in quantity and quality existed?
 Few precise answers to these questions can be given at present, but it probably would take decades even for the most developed societies to take full advantage of what a perfectly developed videotex system could offer.
 Thus, what should be the desired speed of market penetration from the human and social point of view?
 We are afraid that this most important question will not be answered in this paper, but we are aware of the fact that it has to be answered in a future study: this question seems to be one of the corner points of a future information society.

-(d) Legal and Regulatory Aspects
+(d) Legal and regulatory aspects

-Legal and regulatory issues may -- and in some countries will -significantly influence the market penetration of videotex.
-In some countries at present 1W videotex services can be operated only by certain organizations such as the national radio and TV broadcasting authority, whereas the content of the service is provided by another organization -- such as a national news agency, 2W videotex is operated on an exclusive basis by a third organization, in most cases by the national telecommunications authorities, carrying information provided by many independent users (information providers).
+Legal and regulatory issues may - and in some countries will - significantly influence the market penetration of videotex.
+In some countries, at present 1W videotex services can be operated only by certain organizations such as the national radio and tv broadcasting authorities, whereas the content of the service is provided by another organization such as a national news agency.
+2W videotex is operated on an exclusive basis by a third organization, in most cases by the national telecommunications authorities, carrying information provided by many independent users (information providers).
 In most cases the two different videotex system operators regard each other as competitors or, at best, as operators of two completely different services, and do not fight each other.
-There is at present no country known to us which would have a favorable legislative environment to support mixed 1W and 2W videotex services.
+There is at present no country known to us which would have a favourable legislative environment to support mixed 1W and 2W videotex services.
 In addition, close coordination of 1W and 2W videotex standards would be needed.
-A prohibiting factor at present is that most effort is done on the standardization in the field of 2W videotex systems.
-However, in 1WN-1WW videotex much standardization development work has to be done first, before standardization efforts of 1W and 2W videotex systems can be harmonized as well.
-Although the above-mentioned topics on human, social, and legal aspects are of great importance, they will not be dealt with in this paper.
-Therefore, we will only concentrate on technological, historical, and economic aspects in what follows.
+A prohibiting factor at present is that most effort is made on the standardization in the field of 2W videotex systems.
+However, in 1WN-1WW videotex, much standardization development work has to be done first, before standardization efforts of 1W and 2W videotex systems can be harmonized as well.

-Videotex systems as mentioned before are built from the technological point of view on different components such as
+Videotex systems, as mentioned before, are built from the technological point of view on different components such as

-- videotex telecommunication infrastructure to carry information; - videotex hardware and software components; and - applications (software).
+- videotex telecommunication infrastructure to carry information

+- videotex hardware and software components

+- applications (software)